-The next questions you might have with watercolor projects is what product should you use to draw with.
+The next question you might have with watercolor projects is what product should you use to draw with.
 I have a basic rule of thumb: for fast/easy watercolor projects, use oil pastel.
 For longer/more difficult/advanced projects use a waterproof marker.

-Projects that require more time/supplies
+Projects that require more time & supplies…

 You can create a wonderful art curriculum using just line drawings and watercolor paints, but sooner or later you are going to want to move into tempera paints, collages and chalk.

 You have to compromise on the quality of finish when the piece dries (depending on brand) but I still like them and use them a lot.

-Use on general sulphite/construction paper.
+Use a general sulphite/construction paper.

 Keep the chalk in the trays they come in because if you start dumping them into a larger container, they just get to messy and beat up.
 Spend some time during clean-up to show the kids how to place all the little chalk pieces back in their beds.

 The best part about chalk is that they require little prep: just place the trays on each table.
 And if you have desks, they are relatively inexpensive so each child can have a pack.

-Click to see some great chalk projects HERE
+Click to see some great chalk projects HERE.

-There is a tremendous amount of prep involved in creating paint colors, cleaning massive amounts of brushes and storing the papers if you create painted paper the way I do it.
+There is a tremendous amount of prep involved in creating paint colors, cleaning massive amounts of brushes and storing the paper if you create painted paper the way I do it.
 It’s entirely possible to create the painted paper yourself and then use the product for projects but that would be up to you.

 Don’t try to cram it all in at once.
 45-minutes is plenty of time to do a great job of any project if you break down the steps for different days.

 The following links give you excellent advice on organization, management and little tips from the people who actually teach from a cart.

 I know there are a lot of you out there who teach from a cart, so let’s hear it: what’s the ONE THING you wish someone told you when you first started?
+Comment below!